included in this collection

 In ancient Hawaii, pa’akai (sea salt) was used in food preservation, religious & ceremonial purposes, and as medicine.
 Pa’akai was collected from rocky shoreline pools, and on a larger scale Hawaiians harvested salt from man-made clay ponds; a method still practiced today.

-The Polynesians settlers brought coconut on their long voyage to Hawaii.
+The Polynesian settlers brought niu (coconut) on their long voyage to Hawaiʻi.
 It is known as a canoe plant - a crop essential for island living.
-The coconut provided a source of food, water, and useful crafting material.
-The Hawaiian word for coconut is niu, but the title of this bar "Haupia," refers to the popular Hawaiian desert made using the white meat of coconut fruit.
+Coconut provided a source of food, water, and useful crafting material.
+Fruit was scarce in ancient Hawaiʻi and coconut was one of only a handful available.

 kope x coffee